Clubs, Organizations, Events

 MICRO-CCS: Microbial Interactions Create Research Opportunities for Community College Students

-MICRO-CCS is a paid summer research experience for undergraduates (REU) designed to provide community college students with authentic research experiences studying microbiology in food, agricultural, and environmental sciences.
-This program is a 10-week research immersion program that includes a 1-week research orientation boot camp at the start of the experience, professional development activities, and mentored research training in microbiology labs around the University of Illinois.
+MICRO-CCS is a paid summer research experience for undergraduates (REU).
+It is designed to provide community college students with authentic research experiences.
+These can include studying microbiology in food, agricultural, and environmental sciences.
+This program is a 10-week research immersion program.
+It includes a 1-week research orientation boot camp at the start of the experience.
+Followed by professional development activities and mentored research training.
+This training is done in microbiology labs around the University of Illinois.
 Parkland College's Dr. Chelsea Lloyd and Dr. Sarah Hind of the University of Illinois at Urbana-Champaign are the program's directors.

 Student working at microscope students in lab student and teacher student at microscope